BanForFun/Buffela/README.md

 // The deserializer has only read the payload, all bytes up to the current position must be the payload const payloadBytes = bytes.subarray(0, buffer.position)

-// Align to byte
+// Align to next byte
-buffer.clearBitBuffer()
+buffer.alignToByte()

 // Continue to deserialize the signature const signature = schema.AuthTokenSignature.deserialize(buffer)